calmm-js/partial.lenses.validation/README.md

 #### <a id="V-cases"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-cases) [`V.cases(...[(value, index) => testable, rule][, [rule]]) ~> rule`](#V-cases) <small><sup>v0.3.0</sup></small>

-`V.cases` is given `[predicate, rule]` -pairs as arguments.
+`V.cases([p1, r1], ..., [pN, rN], [r])` is given `[predicate, rule]` -pairs as arguments.
 The predicates are called from first to last with the focus.
 In case a predicate passes, the corresponding rule is used on the focus and the remaining predicates are skipped and rules ignored.
 The last argument to `V.cases` can be a default rule that omits the predicate, `[rule]`, in which case the rule is always applied in case no predicate passes.
 In case all predicates fail and there is no default rule, the focus is rejected.

 For example: